mosahle7/Obsidian-Notes/Generative AI with LLMs/Week-2.md

 **Fine-Tuning:** Supervised learning process uses dataset of labeled egs to update weights of LLM, labeled egs are prompt completion pairs.

-**Instruction Fine Tuning**: Improves a model performance on a variety of tasks.
+**Instruction Fine Tuning**: Improves a model performance on a variety of tasks by training it to follow natural language instructions.

 Instruction fine tuning where all model weights are updated is known as **full fine-tuning**.